Machining: Machining operations

-Other conventional machining operations include shaping, planing, broaching and sawing.
-Also, grinding and similar abrasive operations are often included within the category of machining.
+Machining operations can be broken down into traditional, and non-traditional operations.
+Within the traditional operations, there are two categories of machining based on the shape they machine; being circular shapes that includes; turning, boring, drilling, reaming, threading and more, and various/straight shapes that includes; milling, broaching, sawing, grinding and shaping.

 Cutting tool

-A cutting tool has one or more sharp cutting edges and is made of a material that is harder than the work material.
-The cutting edge serves to separate chip from the parent work material.
+A cutting tool has one or more sharp cutting edges and is made of a harder material than the work material.
+The cutting edge serves to separate the chip from the parent work material.
 Connected to the cutting edge are the two surfaces of the tool: